 A Trusted Referee is a trained ID.me identity specialist who can help you verify your identity if your online verification attempt is unsuccessful.
-During this video call, you may need to show either two primary documents or one primary document and two secondary documents and/or proof of a Social Security Number.
+During this video call, you may need to show either two primary documents or one primary document and one secondary document and/or proof of a Social Security Number.

 What is multi-factor authentication (MFA)?